-It remains to verify the uniqueness and that the existence of a pluri-harmonic metric implies semi-simpleness.
-The classical proof in the non-compact context via the integral method is not available because we do not put any assumption such as ``admissibility'' on pluri-harmonic metrics.
-We adapt another method via the maximum principle, which is well‑adapted to our setting thanks to Grauert–Remmert's extension theorem \cite{GR55}.
+It remains to verify the uniqueness and to show that the existence of a pluri-harmonic metric implies semisimplicity.
+The standard proof in the noncompact K\"ahler context via the integral method is not available because we do not impose any assumption such as ``admissibility'' on the pluri-harmonic metrics.
+We adapt a new argument via the maximum principle, which is well‑suited to our setting thanks to Grauert-Remmert's extension theorem \cite{GR55}.

 \begin{lemma} Let $(E,D,H)$ be a harmonic bundle on a complex manifold $M=X\setminus Z$ for some compact analytic space $X$ and an analytic subspace $Z$ of codimension at least $2$.
-Then for any $D$-invariant subbundle $W$ of $E$ such that $(W,D_W)$ is simple where $D_W=D|_W$, it holds that
+Then for any $D$-invariant subbundle $W$ of $E$ such that $(W,D_W)$ is simple, where $D_W=D|_W$, it holds that

 splits as harmonic bundles, where $H_W=H|_{W}$, $W^\perp$ is the orthogonal complement of $W$ with respect to $H$ and $D_{W^\perp}$ (resp. $H_{W^\perp}$) is the induced connection (resp. the induced Hermitian metric) on $W^\perp$. \end{lemma}